ForlinxEmbedded/ForlinxEmbedded.github.io/platform/p2p/ok3562j-up4/OK3562J-UP4_Linux5_10_198_User_Compilation_Manual.md

 It will explain the environment setup process.
 Some unpredictable issues may arise during environment setup, so it is recommended that beginners directly use the pre-configured development environment Forlinx provide to get started quickly and reduce development time.

-There are there installation methods: dual-boot on a physical machine, single-boot on a physical machine, or in a virtual machine.
+There are three installation methods: dual-boot on a physical machine, single-boot on a physical machine, or in a virtual machine.
 Each installation method has its advantages and disadvantages.
 This manual only provides a method for setting up Ubuntu in a virtual machine.
 Hardware Requirements: A minimum of 16GB of RAM is recommended.
 This will allow you to allocate 8GB or more to the virtual machine while still performing other tasks in Windows.
 Using less RAM may negatively impact the performance of Windows.

 There are total 4 chapters: